Back to Blog

 Neural networks in finance can process hundreds of thousands of bits of transaction data, being beneficial to the understanding of trading volume, trading range, and asset correlation or setting volatility expectations for specific investments.
 Due to a human not efficiently sifting through years of data (sometimes collected at second intervals), Neural Networks interfere with this process and help to detect trends, analyze outcomes, and forecast future asset class value movements.

-They are present everywhere, from medical diagnosis via image classification, financial forecasting using historical data of financial instruments, marketing through social network filtering to behavioral data analysis, process and control quality, identification of chemical compounds, etc. We can also include artificial vision, voice recognition, Natural Language Processing (NLP), sentiment analysis, recommendation engines, etc.
+They are present everywhere, from medical diagnosis via image classification, financial forecasting using historical data of financial instruments, marketing through social network filtering to behavioral data analysis, process and control quality, identification of chemical compounds, etc. We can also include artificial vision, voice recognition, Natural Language Processing and Generation, sentiment analysis, recommendation engines, etc.

 Neural Networks Pros and Cons